I warn you, if you bore me, I shall take my revenge.

 - A steel hammer always dings the blade’s pretty face when adjusting the chipbreaker, and most critically;

-There may be Beloved Customers who will say: “But I’ve seen Japanese craftsmen using steel hammers to adjust their planes, so it can’t be wrong.”
+There are Beloved Customers who will say: “But I’ve seen Japanese craftsmen using steel hammers to adjust their planes, so it can’t be wrong.”
 The first part of this observation may be true, but the last bit isn’t.
-The undeniable truth is that steel hammers have created many ugly, dinged, bent, and mushroomed blades, as well cracked and splintered many dai, entirely unnecessarily.
-Some carpenters are especially abusive of their poor planes, sorry to say, but not all Japanese craftsmen are so inured to the suffering of their tools.
+The undeniable truth is that steel hammers have dinged, deformed, mushroomed and made hideous many innocent blades, and cracked and splintered many sinless dai entirely unnecessarily.

 C&S Tool’s planes don’t deserve such violent abuse, so we recommend Beloved Customers use a wooden mallet to adjust them.
 Without exception.
-A plastic or rawhide mallet with a wooden handle will work just as well.
+A nylon, plastic or rawhide mallet with a wooden handle will work just as well.

 Removing the Blade and Chipbreaker